CookingMeister/apollo-book-hunt/README.md

 - Save books: Logged-in users can save books to their reading list for future reference.
 - Manage reading list: Users can view and remove books from their saved reading list.
 - Responsive design: The application is designed to work seamlessly across different devices and screen sizes.

-## Technologies Used

-- MongoDB: A NoSQL database used to store user and book data.
-- Express: A web application framework for Node.js used to build the server-side API.
-- React: A JavaScript library for building user interfaces, used for the client-side application.
-- Node.js: A JavaScript runtime environment used to run the server-side code.
-- GraphQL: A query language for APIs, used to define the schema and resolvers for efficient data fetching and manipulation.
-- Apollo Server: A GraphQL server implementation that integrates with Express and provides a set of tools for building GraphQL APIs.
-- JWT (JSON Web Tokens): Used for user authentication and authorization.
-- Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js, used to define database schemas and interact with the database.
-- Vite: A fast build tool used for the client-side development server and bundling.

 ## Getting Started